wodowiesel/PiFunk/README.md

 `-lpthread` lib for process threads

-`-lgthread` lib for graphic threads
+`-lgthread` lib for graphic threads (not needed right now)

 `-lsndfile` -l links library name for ALSA "snd"-lib

+`-lpifunk` for using own pifunk lib if needed or self-made beforehand see under b)

 `-shared` for generating shared object libraries